 | Government (NASA, defense) | $80k-$140k | Stable, good benefits |

-- A senior rocket scientist leading missions may earn $175,000 or more, especially in the private sector.
+- An experienced rocket scientist who is leading missions could make up to $175,000 or more particularly in the private sector.

-Pros and cons of being a rocket scientist
+The pros and cons of becoming the next rocket scientist

 | Pros | Cons |